 Check the results

-After your PC restarts, open the program again to confirm your drivers are updated.
-You’ll often notice better performance, faster startup, improved audio/graphics, or fewer errors.
+Once your PC restarts, open the app again to confirm your drivers are now up to date.
+You’ll often notice better performance, faster startup, improved audio/graphics, and fewer errors.

-Visit the official site (see the download button below) and get the installer.
-Run it and follow the setup wizard to install.
-You don’t need to remove old drivers first—Driver Booster handles it automatically.
+Visit the official page (see the download button below) and get the installer.
+Run it and follow the setup wizard.
+You don’t need to remove old drivers first—Driver Booster handles everything automatically.

 Launch the app and run a scan